cdl-geneseo/geneseo-dictionary/Q/QP.md

 # QP

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : QP

 Created by  Unknown User (lav4), last modified by  Unknown User (gmm6) on Nov 15, 2010

 (adj.)
 A quarter pound of a drug.
 Lets go halves on that QP of Northern Lights.
 Source: Dictionary of Geneseo English 2006.
 A similar definition appears at http://www.urbandictionary.com/ ; entry probably not specific to Geneseo.
 Adams.
 Obsolete as of Fall 2010.
 Martinelli, N-R.